msmerlak/IterativePerturbationTheory.jl/README.md

 - Unlike classical 'iterative' algorithms (Krylov-Schur, LOBPCG, Davidson methods), IPT is not based on the Rayleigh-Ritz method (diagonalization in a subspace using a direct method).
 IPT is fully self-contained.

 - IPT is straightforward: it consists of fixing the fixed points of a simple, explicit quadratic map in matrix space.
 In particular, any fixed-point method (Picard iteration, Anderson acceleration, etc.) can be used out-of-the-box.
-Here I use a custom implementation Lepage-Saucier's [Alternating Cyclic Extrapolation](https://arxiv.org/abs/2104.04974) fixed-point acceleration algorithm.
+Here I use a custom implementation of Lepage-Saucier's [Alternating Cyclic Extrapolation](https://arxiv.org/abs/2104.04974) fixed-point acceleration algorithm.

 - IPT makes is equally efficient with symmetric and non-symmetric problems.